iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covid19___1.4.6/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="au.gov.health.covid19 4 reviews"/>
 </p>

+> Great resource for reliable Coronavirus info.
+Used to be hard to find latest stats in a meaningful format but this seems to have improved<br> :date: __2020-09-08 06:19:23__

 > It's good what is f..K going on ?<br> :date: __2020-08-04 08:35:34__